-What foods are high in beta carotene and will help with organic skin care?
+What foods are high in beta carotene and will help with your inner organic skin care?

 - Dark green – and trendy – veggies like kale, broccoli, spinach, collards (bonus for calcium), watercress, cilantro, and others.
 Here, chlorophyll masks the orange color, but it’s there!

 - Yellow/orange fruits like apricots, cantaloupes, papaya, mangoes, nectarines, and peaches.

 - Other good plant sources: zucchini, asparagus, and peas.

 Did you know that beta carotene is scientifically proven to enhance attractive skin tone?

 A study done in England showed volunteers a series of photos of men and women who either had a suntan or were beta-carotene loaded from a prescribed diet to do the job.
 Volunteers were asked who had better looking skin, and the beta-carotene infused skin won out!
 The warm glow of beta carotene is attractive for every skin type.